Bohemianism: European bohemianism

-Literary and artistic bohemians were associated in the French imagination with the roving Romani people.
-Not only were Romani called bohémiens in French because they were believed to have come to France from Bohemia, but literary bohemians and the Romani were both outsiders, apart from conventional society and untroubled by its disapproval.
-Use of the French and English terms to refer to the Romani is now old-fashioned and archaic, respectively, and both the French and English terms carry a connotation of arcane enlightenment (and are considered antonyms of the word philistine) and the less frequently intended, pejorative connotation of carelessness about personal hygiene and marital fidelity.
+Literary and artistic bohemians were associated in the French imagination with the roving Roma people, often pejoratively referred to as "gypsies".
+Romani were called bohémiens in French because they were believed to have come to France from Bohemia.

-The title character in Carmen (1876), a French opera set in the Spanish city of Seville, is referred to as a "bohémienne" in Meilhac and Halévy's libretto.
+The title character in Carmen (1875), a French opera by Georges Bizet set in the Spanish city of Seville, is referred to as a bohémienne in Meilhac and Halévy's libretto.
 Her signature aria declares love itself to be a "gypsy child" (enfant de Bohême), going where it pleases and obeying no laws.

-Henri Murger's collection of short stories Scènes de la vie de bohème (Scenes of Bohemian Life), published in 1845, was written to glorify and legitimize the bohemian lifestyle.
-Murger's collection formed the basis of Giacomo Puccini's opera La bohème (1896).
+Henri Murger's 1845 collection of short stories, Scènes de la vie de bohème (Scenes of Bohemian Life), was written to glorify and legitimize the bohemian lifestyle.
+Murger's collection formed the basis of Giacomo Puccini's 1896 opera La bohème.

-In England, bohemian in this sense initially was popularised in William Makepeace Thackeray's novel Vanity Fair, published in 1848.
+In England, bohemian in this sense initially was popularised in William Makepeace Thackeray's 1848 novel Vanity Fair.
 Public perceptions of the alternative lifestyles supposedly led by artists were further molded by George du Maurier's romanticized best-selling novel of Bohemian culture Trilby (1894).
 The novel outlines the fortunes of three expatriate English artists, their Irish model, and two colourful Central European musicians, in the artist quarter of Paris.

-In Spanish literature, the Bohemian impulse can be seen in Ramón del Valle-Inclán's play Luces de Bohemia, published in 1920.
+In Spanish literature, the Bohemian impulse can be seen in Ramón del Valle-Inclán's 1920 play Luces de Bohemia.

-In his song La Bohème, Charles Aznavour described the Bohemian lifestyle in Montmartre.
-The film Moulin Rouge!
-(2001) also imagines the Bohemian lifestyle of actors and artists in Montmartre at the turn of the 20th century.
+In his song "La Bohème", Charles Aznavour described the Bohemian lifestyle in Montmartre.
+The 2001 film Moulin Rouge! also imagines the Bohemian lifestyle of actors and artists in Montmartre at the turn of the 20th century.